 There’s a line of elm trees across the street from my flat.

 I love those trees.
 Their branches are directly opposite my lounge window, and I sometimes watch as birds and the odd squirrel hop about in them.

 They turn an otherwise ordinary urban street into something more alive and positive.
 Especially now, after the pandemic.

 So I was very upset a few years ago when the council cut one of them in half.

 A tree further down the road had fallen over in a big storm, and one opposite me was leaning in at a rakish angle - I guess they were worried it might also fall over at some point.

-When the tree surgeons had finished their job, all they’d left standing was the 20ft high trunk, from my window I could see a big hole running through the centre of it.
+When the tree surgeons had finished their job of cutting off all the branches, all they’d left standing was the 20ft high trunk, from my window I could see a big hole running through the centre of it.